Homology of Hilbert schemes of points on a locally planar curve: Introduction

 The results in this paper are motivated by the recent work of Maulik and Yun \cite{maulik11} and Migliorini and Shende \cite{migliorini11}.
 In these papers $H^*(J)$ is endowed with a certain perverse filtration $P$, and the $P$-graded space $\gr^P_*H^*(J)$ then recovers $H^*(C^{[n]})$ in the same way that our $D$-graded $H^*(J)$ recovers $H^*(C^{[n]})$.
 In Section \ref{sec:GradingRefinesFiltration}, we show that the grading $D$ is in fact a splitting of the filtration $P$.

 This filtration $P$ arises in a completely different way to our $D$-grading.
 Consider a deformation family $\cC \to B$ such that the relative compactified Jacobian $f: \cJ \to B$ is nonsingular.
 Then $Rf_*(\QQ_\cJ)\in D^b_c(B)$ has a filtration induced by the perverse $t$-structure on $D^b_c(B)$, which restricts to give the filtration $P$ on $H^*(J)$.
-The appearance of this filtration is quite natural, as the main result of \cite{maulik11,migliorini11} is a description of the object $Rf_*(\QQ_\cJ)$, with the formula for $H^*(C^{[n]})$ then appearing as a corollary.
+The main result of \cite{maulik11,migliorini11} is a description of the object $Rf_*(\QQ_\cJ)$, with the formula for $H^*(C^{[n]})$ then appearing as a corollary.

 In contrast, we restrict ourselves to the study of the single curve $C$.
 This paper grew out of an attempt to prove Proposition \ref{thm:MacdonaldsFormula} without the technology of perverse sheaves and the decomposition theorem.
-That such a proof should exist was suggested by Richard Thomas.
+That such a proof should exist was suggested to us by Richard Thomas.

 The approach we take is inspired by Nakajima's \cite{nakajima97} and Grojnowski's \cite{grojnowski96} construction of an action of an infinite-dimensional Heisenberg algebra on the homologies of the Hilbert schemes of a smooth surface.
 Both the definition of our operators and the strategy for proving their commutation relations are analogous to the corresponding parts of Nakajima's paper.
 The main technical contribution of this paper lies in defining the operators and proving the commutation relations in the context of the singular spaces $C^{[n]}$.